Healthcare

 Midwives Mentorship Programme:

-To develop the professional capacity of midwives and make them able to provide quality and safe maternal and newborn services, SCA in partnership with Afghan Midwives Association (AMA) kicked off the midwives’ mentorship program in Sar-e-Pul, Samangan, and Wardak provinces for the first time in 2010-2011.
+To develop the professional capacity of midwives and make them able to provide quality and safe maternal and newborn services, SCA in partnership with Afghan Midwives Association (AMA) kicked off the midwives’ mentorship programme in Sar-e-Pul, Samangan, and Wardak provinces for the first time in 2010-2011.
 In 2023, midwives at 40 remote health facilities in Parwan, Kapisa, Panjshir, and Logar provinces will benefit from this project.

 Smart Paper Technology: